Grademark/grademark-first-example/README.md

 # grademark-first-example

-This is an example trading strategy that demonstrates the [grademark backtesting API](https://github.com/ashleydavis/grademark)
+This is an example trading strategy that demonstrates the [grademark API](https://github.com/ashleydavis/grademark) for backtesting financial trading strategies.

 You need Node.js installed to run this.